-Your bull moose permit allows you to use any legal weapon to take one bull moose on the limited-entry unit and during the season specified on your permit.

-Note: You may obtain only one moose permit-of any kind-during the 2017 season.
+Your bull moose permit allows you to use the weapon type listed on your permit to take one bull moose within the hunting unit and season specified on your permit.
+Note: You may obtain only one moose permit-of any kind-during the 2018 season.